hzysvilla/Academic_Linux_sec_Papers/README.md

 ### eurosys
 ---
-* [eurosys]SkyBridge: Fast and Secure Inter-Process Communication for Microkernels.
+* [eurosys19]SkyBridge: Fast and Secure Inter-Process Communication for Microkernels.
 * [eurosys19] LockDoc: Trace-based analysis of locking in the Linux kernel.

 ### ASPLOS